RRZE-HPC/MPIBench/README.md

 endif
 ```
-**BENCHMARK** takes the the name of the benchmark.
-For overlapping benchmarks, **routine_type** takes the routine whose overlap needs to be investigated. **PROCESSES** takes the number of MPI processes for the benchmark run.
+The variable **BENCHMARK** takes the the name of the benchmark.
+For overlapping benchmarks, the variable **routine_type** takes the routine whose overlap needs to be investigated.
+The variable **PROCESSES** takes the number of MPI processes for the benchmark run.

-2. Build with:
+2. To build and run:
 ```
 make
 ```